hashicorp/vault-client-dotnet/docs/SecretsApi.md

 <a name="alicloudlistroles"></a>
 # **AliCloudListRoles**

-> void AliCloudListRoles (string alicloudMountPath, TimeSpan? wrapTTL = null)
+> StandardListResponse AliCloudListRoles (string alicloudMountPath, TimeSpan? wrapTTL = null)

 List the existing roles in this backend.